CSD Homomorphisms Between Phylogenetic Networks: Introduction

 Suppose $X$ denotes the leaf set of the networks, corresponding to the set of extant species on which measurements may be made.
 Following \cite{bar04} define the \emph{cluster} of a vertex $v$ in the network $N$, denoted $cl(v,N)$, to be the set of members of $X$ which are descendents of $v$.
 A network $N$ is called \emph{successively cluster-distinct} if, whenever $(u,v)$ is an arc of $N$, then $cl(u,N) \neq cl(v,N)$.

-In section 5, given $N$ we show how to construct a well-defined network $ClDis(N)$ which is successively cluster-distinct and such that there is an CSD map $f: N \to ClDis(N)$.
+In section 5, given $N$ we show how to construct a well-defined network $ClDis(N)$ which is successively cluster-distinct and such that there is a CSD map $f: N \to ClDis(N)$.
 For example, if $N$ is the network in Figure 1, then $N' = ClDis(N)$.
 The network $ClDis(N)$ potentially is vastly simpler than $N$, although it need not be a tree in general.
 The wired lift of $ClDis(N)$ into $N$ shows that in some sense $ClDis(N)$ can act as a ``skeleton'' of $N$.
-It is shown (Corollary 5.4) that $ClDis(N)$ has a ``universal'' property making it the best cluster-distinct network related to $N$.
+It is shown (Corollary 5.5) that $ClDis(N)$ has a ``universal'' property uniquely identifying it among all cluster-distinct networks related to $N$.
 This raises possible interest in the study of successively cluster-distinct networks as a tool for studying general phylogenetic networks.

+One theme of this paper is the transformation of networks.
+Common standard operations to transform graphs include:\\ (1) contraction of an arc or edge to a point; and \\ (2) deletion of an arc or edge. \\ Theorem 3.6 puts CSD maps in this broader context.
+Suppose $f: N \to N'$ is a CSD map.
+Then there is a way to obtain $N'$ by starting with $N$ and recursively contracting arcs to points without ever explicitly deleting any arcs.

 Section 6 discusses some implications of these results.